yellow fever vaccine (cont.)

 Before receiving this vaccine, tell the doctor about all other vaccines you have recently received.

-There may be other drugs that can affect this vaccine.
-Tell your doctor about all the prescription and over-the-counter medications you have received.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with this vaccine.
+Tell your doctor about all medications you use.
+This includes prescription, over the counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?